kosonocky/kosonocky.github.io/books_archive.markdown

 **Books I've read in reverse chronological order**

 2024:
+- Love in the Time of Cholera <span style="color:gray">by Gabriel Garcia Marquez</span>
 - The Captive Mind <span style="color:gray">by Czeslaw Milosz</span>
 - The Pursuit of Italy <span style="color:gray">by David Gilmore</span>
 - Death in Venice <span style="color:gray">by Thomas Mann</span>